Louis Wolfson: Harbor View Farm and thoroughbred racing

 In 1960, he established Harbor View Farm in Fellowship, Marion County, Florida.
 He raced a number of successful thoroughbred horses including 1963 co-champion 2-year-old male Raise a Native, and 1965 Horse of the Year, Roman Brother.

-Champion Hail to Reason, bred by Beiber-Jacobs Stable had raced in the name of Patrice Jacobs, his second wife.
+Champion Hail to Reason, bred by Bieber-Jacobs Stable had raced in the name of Patrice Jacobs, his second wife.
 Together, in the name of Harbor View, they bred and raced the 1978 American Triple Crown winner Affirmed.
 Affirmed was voted Horse of the Year twice, in 1978 and 1979, and also was champion at 2 in 1977, at 3 in 1978, and at 4 in 1979.

 The Wolfsons' stable led all North American owners in money earned in 1978, 1979, and 1980 and was the Eclipse Award winners as top breeder in 1978.

 Additionally, two of Wolfson sons, Steve and Gary, bred It's In The Air, American Co-Champion Two-Year-Old Filly in 1978, in the name of Happy Valley Farm.

 Wolfson tried to buy Louisville's Churchill Downs—home of the Kentucky Derby—for $46.1 million in 1985, but was unsuccessful.

 In 1992, Louis Wolfson was inducted into the Horsemen's Benevolent and Protective Association Hall of Fame.

 His second and final marriage was to Patrice Jacobs, daughter of Hall of Fame trainer Hirsch Jacobs and Ethel D. Jacobs.

 Personal life

 Wolfson married twice.
 His first wife, Florence Monsky, died in 1968 from cancer.
-His second wife was Patrice Jacobs whom he remained married to until his death.
-Wolfson succumbed to Alzheimer's disease and colon cancer on December 30, 2007, in Bal Harbour, Florida.
-He died at age 95 on his 35th wedding anniversary to his second wife.
+His second wife was Patrice Jacobs, to whom he remained married until his death.
+At the age of 95, Wolfson succumbed to Alzheimer's disease and colon cancer, dying on December 30, 2007, his 35th wedding anniversary, in Bal Harbour, Florida.
 He had four children, including son Marty.